-In addition to its ongoing daily work, the Metropolitan Council engages in a rigorous planning program to meet new demand for growth, maintain current systems, save energy through new technologies, and improve treatment standards.
-Our Environmental Services staff and consultants use these assumptions and methodologies (PDF) in all financial analysis and budget development.
+In addition to its ongoing daily work, Metropolitan Council Environmental Services (MCES) engages in rigorous planning to meet capacity needs due to growth, maintain existing infrastructure, save energy through new technologies, and improve treatment standards.

 Growth and maintenance

-The Met Council regularly adopts a new rolling six-year Capital Improvement Program that describes system-wide projects and estimated costs.
-The annual Capital Program describes current and upcoming projects in more detail
+The Met Council annually adopts a six-year Capital Improvement Program that describes projects and estimated costs in detail.

 Energy conservation and renewable energy